smitanannaware/XtrAtA/README.md

-# Extraction of Surprising Aspects from Customer Reviews: Datasets and Experiments with Language Models
+# Extraction of Atypical Aspects from Customer Reviews: Datasets and Experiments with Language Models
 This repository contains the datasets described in the paper above.

 ## Dataset